Evgeniy Pashutin: Coaching career

 Pashutin then returned to UNICS on November 19, 2014, after signing with the club for remaining 2014–15 season.
 That time, Pashutin's tenure was without much success.
 Despite Pashutin improving the club's performance, UNICS endured a failed season in all competitions – with a disappointing finish in the EuroLeague, where the team was eliminated after the regular season, a loss in the semifinals of the EuroCup, and a quarterfinals exit in the VTB League.
 In a surprise move, UNICS re-signed Pashutin to a new deal.
 In the 2015–16 season, UNICS was one of the favorites to win the EuroCup, but had another a failure and were eliminated in the first round of the playoffs.
 UNICS, however, qualified for the following season's EuroLeague, through the VTB League, by reaching the league's finals, although they lost in the finals to CSKA Moscow.
 In the 2016–17 season, UNICS, while playing in the new format of the EuroLeague, finished in a disastrous 15th place (second to last), and were eliminated in the quarterfinals of the VTB League.
 After that, UNICS announced that Pashutin would not return as the club's head coach for the next season.

 In 2017, Pashutin briefly worked for the Wisconsin Herd of the NBA G League, as an assistant coach, before becoming the head coach of Avtodor Saratov, who Pashutin then led to the VTB League playoffs.
 On June 7, 2018, Pashutin signed with Cantù of the Italian top level Lega Basket Serie A (LBA).
 He left Cantù in January, after a 7–10 start in the LBA, and returned to Avtodor Saratov to once again become that club's head coach.
 On November 27, 2019, after a defeat against Parma, his contract has been terminated by Avtador Saratov.

+Pashutin was the head coach of the Russian club Uralmash Yekaterinburg, during the 2021–22 season.
 On June 13, 2022, he signed with Parma Basket of the VTB United League.